Sir Thomas Blount, 1st Baronet

-Sir Thomas Pope Blount, 1st Baronet (12 September 1649 – 27 January 1697) was an English politician and baronet.
+Sir Thomas Pope Blount, 1st Baronet (12 September 1649 – 27 January 1697) was an English politician and essayist.

 Life

-Thomas Pope Blount was born on 12 September 1649 in Upper Holloway, Islington, London, son of Sir Henry Blount and Hester Wane.
-Thomas was the brother of Charles Blount.
+Thomas Pope Blount was born on 12 September 1649 at Upper Holloway, Islington, London.
+He was the eldest son of Sir Henry Blount and Hester, the widow of Sir Henry Mainwaring.
+(The manor house of Upper Holloway had been inherited by his mother from her father Christopher Wase.)
+Thomas was the brother of Charles Blount, a prominent deist philosopher and writer.
 Thomas married on 22 July 1669 Jane Caesar, the daughter of Sir Henry Caesar.
+The couple had fourteen children.

 He was admitted to Lincoln's Inn on 1 December 1668.
-In December 1678 he succeeded to the estate of Tittenhanger in Hertfordshire from his mother.
+In December 1678 he inherited Tyttenhanger House, Hertfordshire from his mother, before succeeding to the remainder of the family estate on the death of his father in 1682.
 He was the member of parliament for St Albans between 1679 and 1681 and for Hertfordshire between 1689 and 1697.
-He was a Commissioner of Public Accounts between 1694 and 1697.
+A loyal Whig, he was a member of the Green Ribbon Club.
+He was a commissioner under the Public Accounts Act between 1694 and 1697.

-Blount was created baronet of Tittenhanger on 27 January 1679.
-On his death in Tittenhanger the title passed to his son, Sir Thomas Pope Blount, 2nd Baronet.
+Blount was created a baronet during the life of his father on 27 January 1680.
+On his death the title passed to his son, Sir Thomas Pope Blount, 2nd Baronet.